Willow Springs Recovery - Austin, Texas

 Self-Management and Recovery Training takes a modern and scientific approach to fighting addiction utilizing four points that will allow you to combat the disease wherever you go.
 Click here to learn more about SMART Recovery Treatment.

-Medical detox in drug rehab centers in Texas and alcohol rehab Texas is encouraged as it helps to slightly ease the withdrawal symptoms you may have.
+Medical detox in drug rehab and alcohol rehab centers in Texas is encouraged as it helps to slightly ease the withdrawal symptoms you may have.
 The drug rehab centers in Texas will ensure that you are under constant monitoring during a medical detoxification.
 Medical detox minimizes the chances of a relapse while ensuring that you receive all the help you may need in case of a medical emergency.

 Substance abuse treatment programs include group therapy, family therapy, and individual therapy.
 Different behavioral treatments and Cognitive Behavioral Therapy is also given to the patients.
 Some treatment programs also incorporate medication into your therapy sessions.